LoanPig

 Can I repay my LoanPig loan early?

 Please note that this might not apply if you were unable to get a loan through LoanPig and were instead matched with one of their lenders via their credit broking service.
-Each lender will have their own terms and conditions regarding early repayment.
+Each lender will have their own terms and conditions about early repayment.
 You may want to check your lender’s website for further information.

 How can I get in touch with LoanPig?

-There are a number of ways to contact LoanPig.
+There are several ways to contact LoanPig.

-• Via the online form.
+- Via the online form.

-• By email: info@loanpig.co.uk
+- By email: info@loanpig.co.uk

-• In writing:
+- In writing:

-• The Money Hive Limited
+The Money Hive Limited

 657 Liverpool Road